 Close the Portland office by Oct.
 1. The approximately 100 employees in that office will either be asked to move to Houston or will be redeployed to other units.

-CEO Jeff Skilling told analysts that the “burn rate,” or rate that the company is losing money, was the same in the second quarter as in the same period last year.
+CEO Jeff Skilling explained to investors that the “burn rate,” or rate that the company is spending money, was the same in the second quarter as in the same period last year.
 But due to a sharp decline in revenue because of a “meltdown” in the industry and a lack of creditworthy counterparties, Enron sustained a significant loss this quarter.
+However, the strategy pursued by Enron – an “asset light” approach – uniquely enables Enron to respond quickly and effectively to the industry downturn without the persistent losses and write offs experienced by others in the industry. [perhaps just use script language from analyst call] In addition, Enron will continue to have a low cost option to expand its content services business quickly when the industry recovers.

 EBS will focus on intermediation and turnkey enterprise deals, such as EBS' new long-term contract to provide broadband services to MSN for bandwidth on-demand.
 To support this strategy, all EBS commercial functions will be consolidated into regional units in Europe, Asia and the Americas.
 Global Network Operations will continue to report to the EBS Office of the Chairman.